 In conjunction with the Japanese market, the US stock market declined through the same period, and the ASX200 fell approximately 8% as well.
 It did recover, however within a month only to then change primary trend and decline through to the end of the year, where the unprecedented September ‘11 terrorist attacks caused a global market shock.

 Revision of stock market activity following some of the more key natural disasters highlights specific causes and reactions.
 There is no doubt that local economies feel the impact of human and property loss.
 In most cases, the property loss is support by economic aid and insurances.
 The human loss, on the other hand, is irreplaceable.

 Stock market activity will typically suffer a ‘sentimental’ reaction, especially if there is a direct cause for concern.
 The nuclear meltdown at Fukushima had a direct impact on energy supply to the country, let alone the listed company that owned the power station.

 For TC Marcia that hit the Queensland coastline as I type, there will be a direct impact on the local economies; and key insurance companies such as QBE Insurance (QBE) and Insurance Australia Group Limited (IAG) (both are down at time of writing) will need to deal with the economic repercussions.
-And although the ASX200 is showing broader weakness in buyer momentum, any pullback in the markets is likely to be influenced by a strong short-term gain (profit taking) made in the first two months of the year rather than panicking sellers concerned about economic impact from the cyclone.
+And although the ASX200 is showing broader weakness in buyer momentum, any pullback in the markets is likely to influenced by a strong short-term gain (profit taking) in the first two months of the year rather than panicking sellers concern about the economic impact from the cyclone.